 Japan, which was evaluated as an "enhanced follow-up country," must work on improving the items pointed to in the Mutual Evaluation Report as the procedures specified by FATF and report the improvement status to the FATF three times from October 2022.
-Based on the Evaluation Report, the government set up the Inter-Ministerial Council for AML/CFT/CPF Policy co-chaired by the National Policy Agency and the Ministry of Finance to proceed with AML/CFT/CPF measures through a concerted effort by the government, and it formulated a three-year action plan in August 2021 (https://www.npa.go.jp/sosikihanzai/jafic/kokusai/da-ta/20210830_2.pdf).
-The government also formulated the National Strategy and Policy for AML/CFT/CPF in May 2022 (https://www.mof.go.jp/policy/international_policy/councils/aml_cft_policy/20220519_1.pdf).
+Based on the Evaluation Report, the government set up the Inter-Ministerial Council for AML/CFT/CPF Policy co-chaired by the National Policy Agency and the Ministry of Finance to proceed with AML/CFT/CPF measures through a concerted effort by the government, and it formulated a three-year action plan in August 2021.
+The government also formulated the National Strategy and Policy for AML/CFT/CPF in May 2022.
 In accordance with the action plan and the basic policy, the relevant organizations are working in cooperation on improving the items pointed to.

 Japan submitted its first report on the improvement status to the FATF in 2022 and requested an upgrade in its rating for Recommendation 2 "National cooperation and coordination."
 As a result, it was approved to change its rating from "PC" to "LC," which was reported at the FATF Plenary Meeting in October 2022.
-Japan's progress will continue to be reported at the FATF Plenary Meeting.